Jaluit Atoll: History

-The island became part of the vast US Naval Base Marshall Islands.
 After World War I, the island became a part of the South Seas Mandate, a mandated territory of the Empire of Japan, and was the seat of the Japanese administration over the Marshall Islands.
 Immigrants from Japan numbered several hundred by the 1930s.
 During World War II the island's Japanese garrison consisted of 1,584 men of the Imperial Japanese Navy and 727 men of the Imperial Japanese Army.
 The island was bombed on at least five occasions in November and December 1943 by B-24 Liberator bombers of the USAAF 7th Air Force.
+The island became part of the vast US Naval Base Marshall Islands.

-Following World War II, Jaluit came under the control of the United States as part of the Trust Territory of the Pacific Islands until the independence of the Marshall Islands in 1986.
+From World War II until 1986, Jaluit came under the control of the United States as part of the Trust Territory of the Pacific Islands.

+After World War II, the United States was engaged in a Cold War nuclear arms race with the Soviet Union.
+The population of Bikini Atoll had agreed in 1945 to temporarily relocate to allow the U.S. to test then-new nuclear weapons at Bikini, which they were told were of great importance to humankind.

+The displaced islanders struggled for survival at several other Marshall Islands, including Rongerik Atoll, Ujelang Atoll, Kwajalein Atoll, and Kili Island.
+A decade later the U.S. suggested that some of the Bikini Islanders move to Jaluit.
+Three families moved there to produce copra for sale and other families rotated living there later on.
+Their homes on both Kili and Jaluit were struck by typhoons during 1957 and 1958, sinking their supply ship and damaging crops.

+Jaluit remained under the control of the United States until the independence of the Marshall Islands in 1986.

 Geography

 Jaluit Atoll's lagoon is shaped roughly like a kite.